Custom metrics

 Create custom metric

-To create a custom metric, use CustomMetric.create, as shown in the following example:
+To create a custom metric, use CustomMetric.create, as shown in the following example.
+Provide information for all of the required custom metric fields:

 from datarobot.models.deployment import CustomMetric